o-hackee/OnlineTest/README.md

 what does that mean? - use Pixel 4

 Settings.Panel.ACTION_INTERNET_CONNECTIVITY would be another option, didn't work on API level 30 so far for me

+UPD: added connectivity check - and the network was not actually restored